 Mowing the lawn short in the fall will help reduce damage from voles to lawns.
 If there is a nearby native grass area it is important to mow the tall prairie grasses grasses that are adjacent to turf grasses.
 This practice will reduce the habitat for voles and in theory, should reduce damage to the nearby turfgrass areas.
 If severe vole damage occurs and is a re-occurring problem then an exterminator or traps might be necessary to prevent recurring lawn damage over the winter months.

 Voles also do damage to trees and shrubs.
 Vole damage to trees can be identified by girdling and patches of irregular patterns of gnaw marks.
 Gnawed stems may have a pointed tips near the end of the branches.

-Treatment of necrotic ring spot fungus seems simple; however getting the watering corrected can be complicated.
+Treatment of Vole Damaged Lawns can be complicated.
 Our recommendation is to contact Organo-Lawn in Boulder (303) 499-2000 or Fort Collins (970) 225-9425 and schedule a disease diagnosis with one of our professional lawn care technicians.
-Our state licensed lawn care technician will come up with a plan to correct the problems that are causing this fungus.
+Our state licensed lawn care technician will come up with a plan to correct the problems that are causing this situation.

 Voles tend to do their damage without being noticed.
 They dig underground and create paths in lawns by feeding and walking in paths underneath the snow.
 It is common to see the damage to a lawn many weeks after after it was created.
 By the time most homeowners see the the damage to the lawn it is too late to save the grass and the voles have already relocated to a different a field or a different area of the landscape.